At a glance…

 - Program fees include airport pick-up, orientation, accommodation, meals and 24/7 in-country support

-- Between 10 and 20 British volunteers start in Ho Chi Minh City each month
+- Between 15 and 30 volunteers start in Ho Chi Minh City each month

 - Superior support - your experienced IVHQ Program Manager, teamed with our local team in Vietnam will ensure you feel supported every step of the way - from planning to volunteering.